hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 ### 2025_04_14

-- implemented image collaging in such way, that if I have the colorings separated in classes, then every class appears on a single row
+- implemented image collaging in such way, that if I have the colorings separated in fingeprint size classes, then every class appears on a single row

+- had meeting with my supervisor

+- implemented the classification based on the relabel+automorphism eqivalence classes as well